 UAE:

-TDAG Working Group on WTDC Reform / Proposed Terms of Reference
+TDAG Working Group on WTDC review

-On the basis of contributions from Member States, Sector Members and others to TDAG-20, as well as the results of the two Web Dialogues on WTDC Reform, it is clear that there are several actions which TDAG can undertake which will be necessary for the achievement of a successful WTDC-21.
+Proposed Terms of Reference

-Accordingly, it is proposed that a dedicated TDAG Working Group be established with the following terms of reference:
+it is proposed that a dedicated TDAG Working Group on WTDC review be established with the following terms of reference:

-To review WTDC preliminary proposals, which were discussed during the two TDAG web dialogues on WTDC held in March and April 2020 and during TDAG-20 virtual meeting, 2-5 June 2020.
+To study ITU-D Membership proposals on WTDC review taking into account the preliminary proposals which were discussed during the two TDAG web dialogues on WTDC reform held in March and April 2020 and during TDAG-20 virtual meeting, 2-5 June 2020.

+Review WTDC working methods with the aim of enhancing efficiency, effectiveness and transparency.

-Develop proposals for structural arrangements by reviewing role and interaction between RTO preparations, RPMs and inter-regional meetings, in terms of efficiency, effectiveness and economy, for undertaking the preparations for WTDC-21, taking into account the preparations underway in the regional telecommunication organizations (RTOs).
+review the role and interaction between RTO preparations, RPMs and inter-regional meetings, in terms of efficiency, effectiveness and economy, for undertaking the preparations for WTDC-21, taking into account the preparations underway in the regional telecommunication organizations (RTOs).

-Consider proposals from RTOs for regional priorities reflected in regional initiatives for the purpose of focusing on issues which create wider interest, lead to financing and proper implementation by BDT in all of the regions.

-Propose changes for repurposing high-level policy statement process and Side Events to thematic events to address development challenges and priorities, as well as development funding and enhanced partnerships.
+Review the high-level policy statement process and Side Events to improve them.

-Propose strategies for assisting Member States prepare inputs for WTDC-21.

-Consider and propose actions necessary for enhancing the participation at WTDC-21 of the right stakeholders (e.g., problem owners, solution owners, fund owners and beneficiaries) at WTDC-21.

-Identify the elements associated with the elaboration of the draft Declaration as the blueprint for the implementation of the Action Plan.
+Identify the elements associated with the elaboration of the draft Declaration as the blueprint for the implementation of the Action Plan. (its not clear??
+We would need explanation from the proponents)

+The Working Group is open to all ITU-D membership.

+The Working Group shall operate in English/six languages.

+The Working Group meetings should normally be held electronically and if necessary, the Working Group may hold face to face meeting before 2021 meeting of TDAG.

-To report to the 2021 meeting of TDAG
+To report its progress to the 2021 meeting of TDAG.

-The development of issues associated with the ITU-D part of the Strategic Plan could be considered in a correspondence group established by TDAG for the purpose of identifying any pertinent matters at WTDC-21, but focused principally on the formulation of an input via the BDT Director to the Council Working Group on the elaboration of the draft Strategic Plan for the Plenipotentiary Conference in 2022.

 It is further proposed that the composition and working methods including timelines of the Working Group be established by TDAG-20 to enable the work to begin as soon as practicable.

+The development of issues associated with the ITU-D part of the Strategic Plan could be considered in a correspondence group established by TDAG for the purpose of identifying any pertinent matters at WTDC-21, but focused principally on the formulation of an input via the BDT Director to the Council Working Group on the elaboration of the draft Strategic Plan for the Plenipotentiary Conference in 2022. (we agree)

-TDAG Working Group on WTDC Resolutions and ITU-D Thematic Priorities
+TDAG Working Group on review of WTDC Resolutions and Declaration

 Proposed Terms of Reference

-To review WTDC Resolutions with a view to streamlining them to avoid repetitions and duplication with existing Resolutions of the Plenipotentiary Conference, Council, WTSA and RA as appropriate.
+To review existing WTDC Resolutions with a view to streamlining them to avoid repetitions and duplication with existing Resolutions of the Plenipotentiary Conference, Council, WTSA and RA as appropriate.

-To align the ITU-D thematic priorities with proposed WTDC regional priorities and study group questions, taking into account proposals of ITU-D Study Groups, outcomes of the Regional Preparatory Meetings for WTDC-21, 2030 Sustainable Development Goals and relevant WSIS
+To align the ITU-D part of the strategic plan with the proposed WTDC regional initiatives and study group questions taking into account proposals of ITU-D Study Groups, outcomes of the Regional Preparatory Meetings for WTDC-21, 2030 Sustainable Development Goals and relevant WSIS Action Lines for which ITU has responsibility.

+To make recommendations to ITU-D Membership for the future draft Declaration.

+The Working Group is open to all ITU-D membership.

+The Working Group shall operate in English/six languages.

-To report to the 2021 meeting of TDAG.
+The Working Group meeting should normally be held electronically and if necessary, the Working Group may hold face to face meeting before 2021 meeting of TDAG.
+To report its progress to the 2021 meeting of TDAG.

 SAUDI ARABIA:

-TDAG Working Group on WTDC Reform / Proposed Terms of Reference
+TDAG Working Group on WTDC

-On the basis of contributions from Member States, Sector Members and others to TDAG-20, as well as the results of the two Web Dialogues on WTDC Reform, it is clear that there are several actions which TDAG can undertake which will be necessary for the achievement of a successful WTDC-21.
+Proposed Terms of Reference

-Accordingly, it is proposed that a dedicated TDAG Working Group be established with the following terms of reference:
+it is proposed that a dedicated TDAG Working Group on WTDC be established with the following terms of reference:

-To review WTDC preliminary proposals, which were discussed during the two TDAG web dialogues on WTDC held in March and April 2020 and during TDAG-20 virtual meeting, 2-5 June 2020.
+To study ITU-D Membership proposals on WTDC enhancement.

+To Review WTDC preparation and working methods with the aim of enhancing efficiency, effectiveness and transparency.